acearchive/legacy-artifact-action/README.md

 - `path` is the relative path of the artifact file from the root of the repository.
-- `slug` is the URL slug of the artifact, which is the second-to-last path component in the path of the artifact file.
+- `slug` is the URL slug of the artifact, which is the file name of the artifact file without the file extension.
 - `rev` is the git commit hash of the commit the artifact file was pulled from.
   In `tree` mode, this field is always `null`.
 - `entry` contains the actual contents of the artifact file.
 It mirrors the schema of artifact files, except as JSON instead of YAML.
 If a list value is omitted in the artifact file, it's serialized in the JSON output as `[]`.
 If a scalar value is omitted, it's serialized as `null`.

 ```json
 {